sosthenee/Football-computer-vision/README.md

 # Future Work

-Implement Optical flow to better follow and track the ball
+Implement Optical flow to more accuratly follow and track the ball

 We can imagine getting the pace of the players and the ball.
 This could be simpler with a stable footage